 ENG 356 Topics in American Literature Spring LA

 An investigation of issues outside the scope of traditional surveys of American literature.
 Topics may include: definitions of "America," literature of the South, contemporary poetry, New Historicism, America on film, the Harlem Renaissance, the Vietnam War, the sentimental novel, colonial encounters, literature of the Americas, fictions of empire, Jewish American writers.
 Two lectures, one preceptorial.
-L. Mitchell
+E. Schor

-ENG 357 Topics in American Literature Fall LA
+ENG 357 Topics in American Literature Fall, Spring LA

 The Modern movement in English fiction, from Conrad and Joyce to the present.
 Two lectures, one preceptorial.
 M. DiBattista